xinminlabs/newrelic-grape/README.md

 NewRelic instrumentation for the [Grape API DSL][0], inspired by [this blog post][1].

+If you use newrelic_rpm < 3.9.0, please use newrelic-grape 1.4.x
+If you use newrelic_rpm >= 3.9.0, please use newrelic-grape >= 2.0.0

 ## Installation

 Add this line to your application's Gemfile: